YumProjects/VocabBot/README.md

 # Installation
-* For this project you will need php.
+* For this project you will need PHP.
 If you don’t already have it, I would recommend installing the [XAMPP server utility](https://www.apachefriends.org/download.html) which comes with PHP.
 Alternatively, you can download just PHP from [their website](https://www.php.net/downloads.php).

 * Clone this repository: `git clone https://github.com/YumProjects/VocabBot.git`